-We manually digitised glacier fronts on a variety of optical and synthetic aperture radar (SAR) satellite images.
-We located the intersection points of the digitised fronts with a series of parallel linear flowlines at 160 m spacing, and the frontal change was

-30 calculated by taking the mean of the changes in these intersection points (Luckman et al., 2015).
-From 1985-2012 the images include Landsat-5 (TM Band 4) and Landsat-7 (ETM+ Band 8), European Remote Sensing satellites (ERS-1 and ERS-2), and Envisat Advanced Synthetic Aperture Radar (ASAR) Image (IM) and Wideswath mode (WSM) data (Bevan et al., 2012).
-From

-2011-2018 we use TerraSAR-X SAR data, and additionally, from 2015-2019, Sentinel 1A and 1B Ground Range Detected High-resolution Interferometric Wideswath (GRDH, IW) images.
-Image spatial resolution ranges from 30 m for Landsat-5 to 8 m for the multi-looked TerraSAR-X data.
-All images were reprojected to the Polar Stereographic co-ordinate system before the fronts were digitised.
+We manually digitized glacier fronts on a variety of optical and synthetic aperture radar (SAR) satellite images.
+We located the intersection points of the digitized fronts with a series of parallel linear flow lines at 160 m spacing, and the frontal change was calculated by taking the mean of the changes in these intersection points (Luckman et al., 2015).
+From 1985 to 2012 the images include Landsat 5 (TM Band 4) and Landsat 7 (ETM+ Band 8), European Remote Sensing satellites (ERS-1 and ERS-2), and Envisat Advanced Synthetic Aperture Radar (ASAR) Image Mode (IM) and Wideswath Mode (WSM) data (Bevan et al., 2012).
+From 2011 to 2018 we use TerraSAR-X SAR data, and additionally, from 2015 to 2019, Sentinel 1A and 1B Ground Range Detected High-resolution Interferometric Wideswath (GRDH, IW) images.
+Image spatial resolution ranges from 30 m for Landsat 5 to 8 m for the multi-looked TerraSAR-X data.
+All images were reprojected to the polar stereographic co-ordinate system before the fronts were digitized.
 Appendix Fig. A1 shows the observations derived from different satellite missions.

-5 2.2 Surface velocities
+2.2 Surface velocities

 We used feature tracking to derive surface velocities - see Bevan et al. (2012) for details of the early (1985-2012) part of the time series.
-After 2011 velocities are based on TerraSAR-X SAR and Sentinel 1A and 1B single-look complex (SLC) data using Gamma Remote Sensing software.
-Pairs of TerraSAR-X SLCs with 11 day time separation were tracked using a window spacing of 40 m and the results converted to ground range and geocoded using coincident interferometric DEMs (Section 2.5).

-10 Sentinel-1 pairs were tracked with pair delays of either 6 or 12 days, with a window spacing of 100 m and geocoded using the 90 m Greenland Icesheet Mapping Project (GIMP) DEM (Howat et al., 2014).
+After 2011 velocities are based on TerraSAR-X SAR and Sentinel 1A and 1B single-look complex (SLC) data using GAMMA Remote Sensing software.
+Pairs of TerraSAR-X SLCs with 11 d time separation were tracked using a window spacing of 40 m and the results converted to ground range and geocoded using coincident interferometric DEMs (Sect.
+2.5).
+Sentinel-1 pairs were tracked with pair delays of either 6 or 12 d, with a window spacing of 100 m and geocoded using the 90 m Greenland Ice sheet Mapping Project (GIMP) DEM (Howat et al., 2014).
 As for frontal positions, Appendix Fig. A1 shows the velocity observations derived from different satellite missions.